GalsCressendo/AR-Soccer/README.md

 ## How to Test
 - Android: Download and Directly installing the game [.apk file](AR-Soccer/Build/AR-Soccer.apk) to your android device
 - Unity : Clone The project to your local computer and open it with Unity Engine.
+Make sure you start it with [startScene](AR-Soccer/Assets/Scenes/StartMenu.unity) scene.